3 ‘Not Enough’ Habits That Can Sabotage Your Diet

 3. Not enough rest

-Depriving your body of rest actually does your metabolism more harm than good so ease up.
+That is not restful as without a good night’s sleep, your metabolism takes a nosedive.
 Sleep helps your body make the right amounts of hormones that drive your metabolism.

 When it comes to overall health sleep is one of the most important things you can do for your mind and body.
 So aim to get the recommended amount of sleep for adults, 8-9 hours of restful sleep.

 Unfortunately, Menopause can be a major saboteur of sleep, due to hot flushes, night sweats, more frequent trips to the bathroom and the rise in anxiety that often occurs too.